commissi0n/mtacoinbc/README.md

 ## Key Features

 * Simulates a blockchain mining process
-  - Uses named pipes to communicate between the server container and the miner containers.
+  - Miner containers constantly receive, mine (using crc32) and send mined blocks to be validated by the server container
 * Logging for each individual container
   - Each container logs its communication attempts to a specified file within its container.
 * Difficulty setting
-  - Option to change the difficulty - the number of leading 0's required in a hash for it to be valid.
+  - Control the difficulty by adjusting the number of leading 0's required in a mined block hash for it to be considered valid.
+* IPC
+  - Communication between containers is handled via named pipes
 * Cross platform
   - Windows, macOS* and Linux ready.